 Most people have misconceptions about a plant-based diet.
-Abstaining from animal products do not hinder your fitness goals but instead will give you boost of strength and energy.
+Abstaining from animal products do not hinder your fitness goals but instead will give you a boost of strength and energy.
 You can definitely build muscles on a vegan diet.
 If you are having a diverse plant-based diet each day along with proper supplements you don’t need to watch your protein intake.
 It’s the best course of diet to build up lean muscles.

 12. Rheumatoid Arthritis

-The goodness of fiber, vitamin C and E, and carotenoids in the vegan foods can effectively treat rheumatoid arthritis.
+The goodness of fiber, vitamin C and E, and carotenoids in vegan foods can effectively treat rheumatoid arthritis.
 The natural antibodies induced in the body have super anti-inflammatory and athero-protective powers.

 13. Treats Parkinson’s Disease